ldukles/ldukles/README.md

 ### Projects I am excited about creating:
-Working with a group of people to create a job application tracking App!
+Working on a collabrative project to create a job application tracking App!